You can help your teen build strong, respectful relationships. Start by teaching your son or daughter about healthy relationships.

 It’s never too early to teach your child about healthy relationships.
 You’ve probably been doing it all along.
 When you taught your child to say “please” and “thank you” as a toddler, you were teaching respect and kindness.

 Your own relationships also teach your kids how to treat others.
 When you treat your kids, partner, and friends in healthy, supportive ways, your kids learn from your choices.

 Kids learn from unhealthy experiences, too.
-When they experience violence at home or in the community, kids are more likely to be in unhealthy relationships later on.
+When kids experience violence at home or in the community, they are more likely to be in unhealthy relationships later on.

 When should I start talking about dating?

-The best time to start talking about healthy dating relationships is before your child starts dating.
+It’s best to start talking about healthy dating relationships before your child starts dating.
 Start conversations about what to look for in a romantic partner.
 For example, you could ask your child:

 - How do you want to be treated?